Meeting Rooms

 Please note that the available meeting hours differ from our operating hours.

-Room reservations for weekdays may be made up to three months in advance.
+Room reservations for weekdays and Saturdays may be made up to two months in advance.

 Reservations must be made by an adult who will be held responsible for any damage incurred to the building or equipment and must be in charge of any children/minors under age 18 attending the meeting or event.

-A meeting room agreement form must be turned in and approved by a library staff member for approval before reservations will be confirmed.
-All approved agreement forms will be on file for the calendar year.
+A meeting room agreement form must be turned in and approved by a library staff member before reservations will be confirmed.
+All approved agreement forms will remain on file for the calendar year.

 Library and Library-sponsored meetings have priority and PHL reserves the right to preempt any scheduled meeting.
 The Library will make every effort to give advance notices of such preemption.